Photo, John Groom

 Biography

 John is a media and technology lawyer in Baker McKenzie's IP and Technology team.
-John's practice has three main strands: (1) copyright and digital media; (2) online and digital regulation; and (3) product counselling on new technologies.
+John's practice has three main strands: (1) technology and content regulation; (2) product counselling on new technologies; and (3) copyright and digital media.
 He is currently a partner in Baker McKenzie's London office, having spent 12 months in the San Francisco office in 2018.
 In 2020 he was elected to TechUK's Data Analytics and AI Leadership Committee.

-John is ranked as an "Up and Coming" partner by Chambers UK for for social media, gaming and interactive technology, and a "Next Generation Partner" by Legal500 for TMT(UK).
+John is ranked in Chambers UK and Legal500 across various Technology and IP categories.
+Managing IP ranks him as a "rising star" for copyright.
 He is also included in Thomson Reuters "Stand-out Lawyers" rankings.
-Best Lawyers ranks John as "One to watch" for TMT.
+Best Lawyers ranks him as "one to watch" for TMT.

 Practice Focus